HugoNjb/autoERP/UserManual.md

 ## 3 ERPs.m

-Now that you have filtered and epoched your data, your can pre-process the signal a tad bit more with interpolation and artefacts ejection before computing their 0ed Response Potentials referenced to Cz or average referenced.
+Now that you have filtered and epoched your data, your can pre-process the signal a tad bit more with interpolation and artefacts ejection before computing their Event-Related Potentials (ERPs) referenced either to Cz or average referenced.
 See the [README.md](README.md) for more details.

-The averaging for ERP computation is compatible to all designs as long as you have a coherent nomenclature to support it.
-It means the conditions' name need to be written in the same way somewhere on all files' name or in a sub-folder.
+The averaging process of ERPs is compatible with all designs as long as you have a coherent nomenclature to support it. \
+It means that the conditions' name need to be written in the same way somewhere on all files' name or in a sub-folder.

 ### 3.1 Settings